Chloramine Consulting

 Both of these issues can be prevented.

 Believe it or not, the freshest air in a natatorium is usually at the top of the room, up by the ceiling.
-Sure, it's warm and humid air, but chloramines are heavy, and stay low in the room.
+Sure, it's warm and humid air, but chloramines are heavier than oxygen and stay low in the room.
 If we truly want to optimize pool dehumidification and indoor air quality, we must separate the exhaust from the return.

 Consider both high and medium return duct heights to reclaim the warmest, most humid air to pull through the PDU.
 In a completely separate airstream, exhaust low with source-capture technology.
 If you want to go a step further, there is an energy recovery option designed specifically for a source-capture exhaust, and it is completely separate from the main PDU and its fresh air circulation.